A View from Public Housing: Resident Histories, Perspectives and Hope

 The Situation: A Brief Summary

 The supply of affordable apartments in New York City does not meet demand, which translates to market conditions in which vulnerable residents face less than desirable options.
 The three major programs currently available are housing choice vouchers, an affordable housing lottery, and public housing.
 These programs have not been able to adequately address the housing crisis that persists in New York City.
 Many reports through various organizations curate a vast amount of information into easily digestible formats for a clear picture of the housing shortages.
 One such organization is the National Low Income Housing Coalition (NLIHC), which reports on the status of the housing crisis through yearly reports, articles, and statistics.[3]
-In addition to the problem of limited supply, the bureaucratic process by which you gain access to these services can take years with complex requirements for eligibility.
+In addition to the problem of limited supply, the bureaucratic process by which residents gain access to these services can take years with complex requirements for eligibility.
 The lengthy process of documentation then becomes part of the problem.
 Affordable housing units are obtained through a lottery system and the required ratio of income-to-occupants keeps many New Yorkers from participating.
 Many of these units are built as part of a larger construction project by private developers who include a small percentage of affordable units in their building plan.
 Other programs include government subsidies, tax incentives, conversions, and rezoning to increase the production of affordable housing throughout the city.
 While existing programs do provide some relief for some residents, the volume of units does not increase as fast as the number of residents who need affordable housing.
 The inadequate supply of housing for the vulnerable populations of New York has hit crisis levels.

 As an answer to this crisis, many housing advocates are calling for a fully funded public housing program.
 Not only is funding a persistent problem for public housing in the current moment, but public housing programs are going through major transformations that do not alleviate but instead exacerbate the problems.
 Federal funds for public housing capital improvements and operating costs have been in decline for the past several decades, putting this resource in serious peril.[4]
 As a consequence, the public housing system in New York is actually removing units from the public housing program.
 This works through a policy that partners the housing authority with private developers to close the funding deficits.
 The New York City Housing Authority (NYCHA) claims that this public-private partnership will bring funding necessary to make improvements to remaining public housing units, but that remains to be seen.

 The New York City Housing Authority is funded by federal and city agencies, the Department of Housing and Urban Development (HUD) and NYCHA respectively.
 NYCHA announced in July 2023 that 78.3 billion in capital investments over twenty years would be needed to deal with the backlog of maintenance repairs and to tackle much needed infrastructural improvements.[5]
 As of October 2023, according to reporting, there were 240,000 people on NYCHA’s waiting list.
-The turnaround time for new tenants to move into vacant apartments is over 400 days.[6]
+The turnaround time for new tenants to move into vacant apartments is over four hundred days.[6]
 Beyond the fact that the waiting list is too long, the application system is also periodically closed.
 This means that an individual or family is likely to wait years before getting into an affordable home.
 Meanwhile, they are forced to negotiate the general housing market.
 They may try to obtain housing choice vouchers or engage the housing lottery, but neither process is quick or guaranteed.

 Affordable housing supply has continuously fallen short of demand.
 All of our most vulnerable neighbors who rely on these programs, including seniors, single-parent families, low-wage workers, rent-burdened, and houseless populations, are affected by these shortfalls.